-- The proposed increase must be submitted to the organ's executive authority and (where legislation so requires) to any regulatory agency for approval. - At least forty days prior to the above submission the National Treasury and organised local government must be invited to submit written comments on the proposed increase. - The executive authority, after taking into account the comments received, must table the price increase in Parliament or the provincial legislature, as the case may be, with a full motivation and certain other prescribed explanatory documentation.
+- The proposed increase must be submitted to the organ's executive authority and (where legislation so requires) to any regulatory agency for approval. - At least forty days prior to the above submission the National Treasury and organised local government must be invited to submit written comments on the proposed increase.

+The executive authority, after taking into account the comments received, must table the price increase in Parliament or the provincial legislature, as the case may be, with a full motivation and certain other prescribed explanatory documentation.

 Unless the Minister of Finance otherwise directs, a price increase must be tabled on or before 15 March to take effect from 1 July of the same year.
-If it is tabled after 15 March it may only take effect from 1 July of the following year.
+If it is tabled after 15

+March it may only take effect from 1 July of the following year.
-Section 43 - Applicability of tax and tariff capping on municipalities

-If a national or provincial organ of state is legislatively empowered to determine the upper limits of any municipal tax or tariff, such determination takes effect on the date specified in the determination, but provided that, unless the Minister of Finance otherwise directs:
+Section 43 - Applicability of tax and tariff capping on municipalities upper limits of any municipal tax or tariff, such determination takes effect on the date specified in the determination, but provided that, unless the Minister of Finance otherwise directs: